upALX/Simple-API/README.md

 # Simple-API

+**Overiview**

-Simple API is an simple API developed with Python.
+Simple API is an simple API developed with Python v3.

+---